How to Start a Skincare Routine From Scratch

 When starting a daily skin regimen, many beginners fall into the same traps.
 Avoid these common mistakes:

-- Using harsh scrubs or over-exfoliating: Exfoliation helps with texture and tone but can damage the skin when overdone.
+• Using harsh scrubs or over-exfoliating: Exfoliation helps with texture and tone but can affect skin comfort when overdone.
 Stick to 1–2 times a week, and use gentle chemical exfoliants instead of physical scrubs.

 Beginner Skincare Examples